ApeWorX/archive-ape-starknet/README.md

 receipt = declaration.deploy(1, 2, sender=accounts.load("MyAccount"))
 ```

-Otherwise, you can use the legacy deploy system which works the same as Ethereum in ape:
+Otherwise, you can use the legacy deploy system which works the same as Ethereum in ape except no sender is needed:

 ```python
 from ape import project